fc883388/re2-wiki/Contribute.md

 with a password and instructions for installing that password for use by Git.
 Follow those instructions.

+### Sign the CLA

+You need to complete one of the contributor license agreements:

+  * If you are the copyright holder, you will need to agree to the [individual contributor license agreement](http://code.google.com/legal/individual-cla-v1.0.html), which can be completed online.

+  * If your organization is the copyright holder, the organization will need to agree to the [corporate contributor license agreement](http://code.google.com/legal/corporate-cla-v1.0.html).
+(If the copyright holder for your code has already completed the agreement in connection with another Google open source project, it does not need to be completed again.)

+This rigmarole needs to be done only for your first submission.

 ### Uploading a change

 When the change is ready, upload it using <code>git upload</code>, which you defined earlier.